MicroFocus/CX/middle_tier/services.md

 The [services.json](services.json) file controls the middle tier.
 It is the place where you add custom REST endpoints and configure security settings.

+> Note:  The `services.json` file is one of the rare places where the middle tier can't pick up changes dynamically in development mode.  **You must restart the Docker container to pick up changes in the `services.json` file.**

 ## Using the middle tier as a proxy server

 The middle tier can act as a proxy server to avoid the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy) restrictions.
 This makes it possible to call REST endpoints on other servers.